RobertHeyn/RobertDFECloud3/README.md

 # RobertDFECloud3
-Time to add something in so I can see that GitHub is working Is the git pull function working?
+Time to add something in so I can see that GitHub is working.
+Is the git pull function working?